00mjk/isomorfeus-project/isomorfeus-policy/README.md

   # deny access to all methods of multiple classes
   deny BlaGraph, SuperOperation

   deny others # or: allow others

   # in a otherwise empty policy the following can be used too:
   # allow all
   # deny all

   # further conditions can be used
   allow BlaBlaGraph, :member_feature, only_if: :registered?
     # this will call the method registered? on the user instance.
 The method must return a boolean.
     # permission is granted if the method returned true
     # method name must be given as symbol
     # other versions:
     allow BlaBlaGraph, :member_feature, if: :registered?

   allow BlaBlaGraph, :public_feature, only_if_not: :registered?
     # this will call the method registered? on the user instance.
 The method must return a boolean.
     # permission is granted if the method returned false
     # method name must be given as symbol
     # other versions:
     allow BlaBlaGraph, :member_feature, only_unless: :registered?
     allow BlaBlaGraph, :member_feature, unless: :registered?
     allow BlaBlaGraph, :member_feature, if_not: :registered?

-  # a block can be passed directly to a rules condition
+  # a proc can be passed directly to a rules condition
   allow BlaBlaGraph, :member_feature, if: proc { |user, props| user.registered? }
   # permission is granted if the block returns true

   # similar for deny, though:
   deny BlaBlaGraph, :member_feature, if: proc { |user, props| !user.registered? }
   # permission is denied if the block returns true